Salvia: Everything You Need To Know

 Last updated:

-What Is Salvia Divinorum?
+What Is Salvia divinorum?

 Salvia divinorum is a psychoactive drug like no other.
 This powerful, psychedelic plant is native to the moisture-rich cloud forests of Mexico and belongs to the sage genus.
 In fact, “Salvia divinorum” translates roughly to “Diviner's Sage,” highlighting the drug’s spiritual characteristics and importance to native communities of Mexico.
 Of the many Salvia species, only Salvia divinorum contains the active compound Salvinorin A, which is responsible for inducing psychological effects.